searchisko/searchisko/documentation/rest-api/README.md

 DCP REST API on-line Documentation & Server Mock are available at <http://docs.jbossorg.apiary.io/>

 ##DCP Content objects
-DCP content is main reason why DCP exists.
-It can be pushed into DCP by registered providers over 'Content Push API' and searched over 'Search API' and 'Query Suggestions API'.
+DCP content is the main reason why DCP exists.
+It can be pushed into DCP by the registered providers over 'Content Push API' and searched over 'Search API' and 'Query Suggestions API'.

 The DCP content can be characterized by a type (i.e. e-mails, blog posts, forum posts, issues etc. See **dcp_type** in the basic principles article).
 Each *dcp_type* has its own logical structure and it will require specific fields to be filled.
 All types also share some common [system data fields](https://github.com/jbossorg/dcp-api/blob/master/documentation/rest-api/content/dcp_content_object.md).

-You can find description of the each content type available in DCP in [`content`](https://github.com/jbossorg/dcp-api/blob/master/documentation/rest-api/content/) subfolder in this directory.
+You can find the description of the each content type available in DCP in [`content`](https://github.com/jbossorg/dcp-api/blob/master/documentation/rest-api/content/) subfolder in this directory.

 *Note: If you run your own instance of DCP, consider the documents in this folder as an inspiration.
 You will have your own content.*